tandemdude/hikari-lightbulb/docs/source/guides/commands.rst

   If ``True``, then a response of type ``DEFERRED_MESSAGE_CREATE`` will be sent if the command was triggered by an interaction.
   For prefix commands, a typing indicator will be triggered in the channel the command was invoked in instead.
 Defaults to ``False``.

+- ``ephemeral`` (optional) - Whether or not to send responses from the invocation of this command as ephemeral by default.
+If ``True`` then all responses from the command will use the flag :obj:`hikari.MessageFlags.EPHEMERAL`.
+  This will not affect prefix commands as responses from prefix commands **cannot** be ephemeral.
+This can be overriden by supplying the kwarg ``flags=hikari.MessageFlags.NONE`` to your call to the ``respond`` method.

 **For example:**

 .. code-block:: python